 Applicants to doctoral programs must have their results from the Graduate Record Examination (GRE) General Test sent to the Graduate School or, if applying to one of the programs in the School of Public Health, to a separate Brown University code.
 Please check program requirements regarding subject tests or supplementary materials.
 Please refer to our GRE page and individual listings for the Ph.D. or master’s program in which you are interested for details.

 All international applicants whose native language is not English must ensure that the Graduate School receives their official score from the Test of English as a Foreign Language (TOEFL) or International English Language Testing System (IELTS).
 (See Language Proficiency information.)

 Application Fee and Waivers

 A non-refundable fee of $75 is charged for processing each application received by the Graduate School.
 This fee must be paid when the application is submitted.
 An application will not be processed unless the fee is paid.
 Applicants who want to be evaluated by more than one graduate program must submit separate applications to each program for which they would like to be considered.
 The Graduate School is not responsible for errors made by applicants during the application process.
 There are no application-fee refunds.
 Application-fee waivers are available under certain circumstances.
-Applicants to Brown's graduate programs who are U.S. citizens or permanent residents and can demonstrate either financial need or participation in certain specialized programs listed on the fee-waiver application may apply for an application-fee waiver.
+Applicants to Brown's graduate programs who are U.S. citizens or permanent residents and can demonstrate financial need may apply for an application-fee waiver.
 Please note: application-fee waivers are not available for international applicants.
 Please see this page for detailed information about application-fee waivers.